TheMoralPanda/themoralpanda.github.io/_posts/2013-08-01-why-do-most-of-the-movies-suck-these-days.markdown

 date: 2013-08-01 03:06:57+00:00
 layout: single
 title: 'Why do most of the Movies suck these days ? '
+description: |
+    Why do most of the movies suck these days? current status of the movies around the world.
 categories:
     - Ideas
     - Society